 Normally, students are allowed a maximum of two hours tutoring per week, per class.
 Additional hours are considered on an individual basis.
 Students with writing weaknesses are encouraged to seek assistance in the Writing Center.
 Students seeking help with foreign language classes should first contact the appropriate language department and the Language Learning Center.

-The CLA Dean’s Office Tutorial Assistance Program provides tutoring only when the department does not provide individual assistance for the class/subject being taught.
+The CAS Dean’s Office Tutorial Assistance Program provides tutoring only when the department does not provide individual assistance for the class/subject being taught.

-The CLA Academic Support finds qualified tutors by contacting the professor of the class for recommendations.
+The CAS Academic Support finds qualified tutors by contacting the professor of the class for recommendations.
 Students with academic strength are invited to apply for tutoring positions by completing the Tutor Application.

 Tutoring is not expected to occur during finals week.